kmontag/buildable/README.md

 as closely as possible.
 This helps with flexibility and robustness, but comes with some caveats:

 - spelling mistakes and naming inconsistencies are carried over from the native format.
-- the document structure and property names aren't always obvious.
 - some simple operations require using relatively complex accessors - for example, key/MIDI mappings for sends are accessed using e.g. `live_set.primary_tracks[0].device_chain.mixer.sends.track_send_holders[0].send.key_midi`.
 - `buildable` won't stop you from setting values that are semantically valid, but invalid at runtime.

-The best way to familiarize yourself with the structure is to examine existing Live sets (using e.g. `gunzip -c my-set.als`) and/or look through the `buildable` source code.
+The best way to familiarize yourself with the native structure is to examine existing Live sets (using e.g. `gunzip -c my-set.als`) and/or look through the `buildable` source code.